EMDK/docs/edge/source/api/MifareDesfire.md

 com.symbol.emdk.securenfc.MifareDesfireExpection

+The exception will be thrown if it fails to authenticate the
+             tag.

 ### getKeyVersion

 **public byte getKeyVersion( keyNum)**

-Retrieves current version of specified card key.On Tag lost connection needs to re-established by calling enable API in the application.
+Retrieves current version of specified card key.On Tag lost connection needs to re-established by calling enable API in the application.This is a synchronous call.

 **Parameters:**